theori-io/theori-io.github.io/_posts/2022-06-17-binary-searching-into-cvmserver.md

 ## Conclusion

-I was glad to have a chance to break ASLR with binary search.
+We were glad to have a chance to break ASLR with binary search.

 #### Further Reading